ifnesi/pydatagen/readme.md

   --client-id CLIENT_ID
                         Producer's Client ID (if not set the default is pydatagen_XXXXXXXX, where XXXXXXXX is a unique id based on topic and schema filename)

   --schema-filename SCHEMA_FILENAME
-                        Avro schema file name (files must be inside the folder resources/) --keyfield KEYFIELD   Name of the field to be used as message key (required if argument --key-json is set) --key-json            Set key as JSON -> {{keyfield: keyfield_value}}
+                        Avro schema file name (files must be inside the folder resources/)

+  --keyfield KEYFIELD   Name of the field to be used as message key (required if argument --key-json is set)

+  --key-json            Set key as JSON -> {{keyfield: keyfield_value}}

-  --topic TOPIC         Topic name (required if argument --dry-run is not set) --headers-filename HEADERS_FILENAME
+  --topic TOPIC         Topic name (required if argument --dry-run is not set)

+  --headers-filename HEADERS_FILENAME
-                        Select headers filename (files must be inside the folder headers/) --dry-run             Generate and display messages without having them publish --bootstrap-servers BOOTSTRAP_SERVERS
+                        Select headers filename (files must be inside the folder headers/)

+  --dry-run             Generate and display messages without having them publish

+  --bootstrap-servers BOOTSTRAP_SERVERS
                         Bootstrap broker(s) (host[:port])

   --schema-registry SCHEMA_REGISTRY
                         Schema Registry (http(s)://host[:port]

   --iterations ITERATIONS
-                        Number of messages to be sent --interval INTERVAL   Max interval between messages (in milliseconds) --config-filename CONFIG_FILENAME
+                        Number of messages to be sent (default: 9999999999999)

+  --interval INTERVAL   Max interval between messages in milliseconds (default: 500))

+  --config-filename CONFIG_FILENAME
                         Select config filename for additional configuration, such as credentials (files must be inside the folder config/)

   --kafka-section KAFKA_SECTION
-                        Section in the config file related to the Kafka cluster --sr-section SR_SECTION
+                        Section in the config file related to the Kafka cluster (e.g. kafka)

+  --sr-section SR_SECTION
-                        Section in the config file related to the Schema Registry --silent              Do not display results on screen (not applicable to dry-run mode)
+                        Section in the config file related to the Schema Registry (e.g. schema-registry)

+  --silent              Do not display results on screen (not applicable to dry-run mode)
   </span>
 </pre>